tardypad/dotfiles/doc/PACKAGES.md

 | zsh                    | shell                                | [GitHub](https://github.com/zsh-users/zsh)                                             | [5.8](https://github.com/zsh-users/zsh/releases/tag/zsh-5.8)                                                                                |

 Some of the packages don't have their own dotfiles config for diversion reasons:
-- no support for any configuration (e.g., the silver searcher)
 - configuration is only system wide (e.g., networkmanager)
 - none is needed, use defaults (e.g., curl)
 - config is part of another package (e.g., fzf, variables part of shell config)